Junior Club Policies

 To assist Team Managers in their role, we have prepared a Team Managers Manual which outlines the roles and responsibilities which need to be completed at various times of the year.
 Please familiarise yourself with the content of the manual.
 Team Managers Guide 2019.

 The following information relates to game day.
-Team Managers should be roles are crucial for a successfully run game day.
+Team Managers roles are crucial for a successfully run game day.
 People who are operating in these roles should make themselves familiar with their responsibilities prior to turning up on the day.

 Injuries are a part of playing a contact sport.
 That said, we aim to minimise the likelihood of these and protect all players as best we can.
 Each team has at least one qualified first aid representative in attendance on game day.
 It is also the clubs policy that all players must wear mouth guards and players up to U12's must wear helmets.
 This is compulsory for both training and playing.